Marlene Lehnberg: Arrest

 When asked if she had an association with "a coloured man named Marthinus" she denied the allegation.
 Fourie also asked her if she had once requested a Robert Newman to give her his pistol so that she could get rid of Susanna van der Linde.
 Lehnberg admitted that she had, but that the request had been made in fun.
 Although Fourie had no specific evidence to tie Lehnberg to the murder it did strike him that she seemed unnaturally nervous at times during the interview.

 While Fourie was on the telephone to Cape Town another detective, Major van Aswegen, began asking Lehnberg questions.
 She suddenly blurted out that she took Choegoe to the van der Linde house, waited for him outside and took him home afterwards.

 Lehnberg was arrested and formally charged with the murder of Susanna van der Linde.
 Later that day she made a full statement in which she admitted that she had asked Choegoe, if he would do away with Susanna van der Linde.
 In the statement she claimed that she had waited in the car while her accomplice had committed the crime.
 Choegoe was arrested the same day.

 The trial of Lehnberg and Choegoe began at the Cape Town Supreme Court on 5 March 1975.
 The trial drew hundreds of spectators who fought for seats in the packed courtroom.
-After a hearing which lasted seven days, during which the State called more than 30 witnesses, the Judge, Justice Diemont and his two assessors, A.J. van Niekerk and F. van Zyl Smith, deliberated overnight and returned verdicts of guilty for both accused.
+After a hearing which lasted seven days, during which the State called more than 30 witnesses, the Judge, Justice Diemont and his two assessors, A.J. van Niekerk and F. van Zyl Smit QC, deliberated overnight and returned verdicts of guilty for both accused.
 The court found no extenuating circumstances and Lehnberg and Choegoe were sentenced to death.